TrainWeb.org Facebook Page

 100 speed Yes, this is one of the stretches along which Amtrak reaches triple digit speeds.
 It's one reason MARC 35 is switching to the leftmost track.
 Underway as of this writing, and scheduled for completion during the 2020s, is a fourth track all the way to Odenton.

 Amtrak usually runs its high speed trains on the two center tracks.
 Increasing speed above 135 mph is hampered here by the variable tension catenary installed by PRR.
 When such catenary sags in hot weather, very high speed trains can cause destructive oscillating waves in the wires.
-Parts of the NEC north of New York have newer, constant-tension catenary that does not exhibit this problem.
+Parts of the Northeast Corridor north of New York have newer, constant-tension catenary that does not exhibit this problem.

 Link: 2010